dromotherm/documentation/pages/themis/DLCF/README.md

 All temperature are expressed in °C.

+The so-called cell circuit is the most difficult to regulate, being too long, not insulated and supplying prefabricated offices from the 80s that were quickly added to the laboratory building.

 {% include note.html content="during the off-season, the flow temperature for the cell circuit, with an outside temperature of 20°C, can be raised from 30 to 40°C. The confort in the building will be improved." %}

 Themis is basically a TCPIP network organized around a nanocomputer and using a 4G router for remote maintenance.
 The routeur has got a full DHCP server managing all connected TCPIP devices.
 It is therefore very easy to interface a Sofrel PLC to Themis.